monkeywithacupcake/mern-cupcake/README.md

 Navigate to `localhost:3000` in your browser.
 Watch detailed redux logs in the javascript console

 ### Components
 Currently, MERN Cupcake has a landing page, a signup form, and a signin form.
 Users can log out by clicking the signout.
-There is no user content yet.
-That is next.
+Once a user is authenticated, they see the dashboard.

 #### Add users to the db with the Sign Up form
 ![SignUp Form Screenshot](/screenshots/signupform.png)